-- Pre-production costs (according to Schedule 5, no. 7) - Costs for rights to content and rights to other existing works (incl. existing music) The exception to this is royalties for the screenplay to the film and, in the case of archive material for documentary films and documentary series, up to 30 per cent of the German production costs. - Costs for legal fees - Insurance costs - · Financing costs - Travel and transport costs for performers - Overhead costs (according to Schedule 5, Overview C) - Actors' fees insofar as they exceed 15 per cent of the German production costs - · Contingency funding, where this cannot be settled in the final cost report in favour of eligible goods and services - Materials and services provided free or at reduced charge, deferred fees for services rendered by those involved in the production of the film and deferred overhead costs - Costs for shooting abroad, irrespective of whether these are German production costs within the meaning of section 2.2 (3), to the extent that these do not meet the requirements of subsection (3) - (3) If compelling dramaturgical requirements in the script call for shooting on location which cannot take place in Germany or only at an unreasonably high cost, then the on-location shooting costs incurred abroad for these reasons qualify as eligible production costs with regard to documentary films and documentary series in derogation from subsection (2), if at least 65 per cent of the German production costs incurred to produce the documentary film or series are incurred without taking into account the costs incurred for shooting on location abroad. - (4) As a rule, costs may be taken into account as German production costs eligible for a grant only if they were incurred during the funding period specified by the FFA in the notification of grant.
-Costs arising within the period of one year prior to submitting an application until the start of the funding period and that may be recognised as German production costs eligible for a grant may only be taken into account as eligible for a grant if and as far as they are necessary for submitting an application and a corresponding provision of budgetary law allows for recognition.
+- Pre-production costs (according to Schedule 5, no. 7) - Costs for rights to content and rights to other existing works (incl. existing music) The exception to this is royalties for the screenplay to the film and, in the case of archive material for documentary films and documentary series, up to 30 per cent of the German production costs. - Costs for legal fees - Insurance costs - Financing costs - Travel and transport costs for performers - Overhead costs (according to Schedule 5, Overview C) - Actors' fees insofar as they exceed 15 per cent of the German production costs - · Contingency funding, where this cannot be settled in the final cost report in favour of eligible goods and services - Materials and services provided free or at reduced charge, deferred fees for services rendered by those involved in the production of the film and deferred overhead costs - Costs for shooting abroad, irrespective of whether these are German production costs within the meaning of section 2.2 (3), to the extent that these do not meet the requirements of subsection (3) - (3) If compelling dramaturgical requirements in the script call for shooting on location which cannot take place in Germany or only at an unreasonably high cost, then the on-location shooting costs incurred abroad for these reasons qualify as eligible production costs with regard to documentary films and documentary series in derogation from subsection (2), if at least 65 per cent of the German production costs incurred to produce the documentary film or series are incurred without taking into account the costs incurred for shooting on location abroad. - (4) As a rule, costs may be taken into account as German production costs eligible for a grant only if they were incurred during the funding period specified by the FFA in the notification of grant.
+Costs arising within one year prior to submitting an application may be recognised as German production costs eligible for a grant if and as far as they are necessary for submitting an application.